andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatypes.md

 - `stop`: The ending index (**exclusive**).
 Defaults to `-1` (last element) if omitted.
 Negative values work the same way as with indexing.
 - `step`: The interval between elements.
 Defaults to `1` (every element without skipping).
 Negative values reverse the order of the sequence.

-If you get elements of a sequence using slicing, it will create a shallow copy[^1] of the sequence and give it to you.
+If you get elements of a sequence using slicing, it will create a shallow copy of the sequence and give it to you.

 ```python
 listName = [3, 1, 7, 4, 5, 2, 9]  # create list and save in variable listName